LeakedIntel/LeakedIntel.github.io/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 date: 2024-09-13 20:15:50
 layout: post
 title: "Unlocking OpenAI o1-preview: Cracking the Code of the Latest AI"
-subtitle: How We Bypassed the Defenses of OpenAI's Latest Model
+subtitle: How We Bypassed the Defenses of OpenAI's Latest Model in 27 seconds
 description: Discover the process behind jailbreaking OpenAI o1-preview, the newest language model.
 We’ll dive into the technical details, explore the vulnerabilities we exploited, and discuss the broader implications for AI